-The time required for review will vary due to the size and complexity of the project; however, projects will be reviewed within a maximum of thirty (30) business days.
+The time required for review will vary due to the size and complexity of the project; however, projects will be reviewed within thirty (30) business days.

-Reminder: During the Construction Phase of a project, the State Fire Marshal is required to review and approve the shop drawings for the fire sprinkler system.
-Regardless of whether or not the fire sprinkler system is fully designed in the Construction Documents or issued as a Performance Specification for final design by the Fire Protection trade/sub contractor, the State of Georgia Fire Protection and Safety Code requires the submission of final shop drawings and other design information by the trade/sub contractor.
+During the Construction Phase of a project, the State Fire Marshall is also required to review and approve the shop drawings for the Fire Sprinkler System.
+Regardless of whether or not the Fire Sprinkler System is fully designed in the Construction Documents or issued as a Performance Specification for final design by the Fire Protection trade/sub contractor, the State of Georgia Fire Protection and Safety Code requires the submission of final shop drawings and other design information by the trade/sub contractor.